Question6.com: The gist of our life

 Freedom, consciousness, and love were already buried in our explorer like seeds waiting to be watered.
 What happened inside him was like what happened in the nature around him.
 Seeds are buried in the ground like he was buried in his cave.
 If you don’t water the seeds, nothing comes out.
 Nature waters them.
 They rise.
 Seeds discover the sunlight and grow in a different world.
 It is their new reality.

 The first chapter that we added was about the love of one person.
 Plato already knew what would come next.
 It is the ‘platonic’ love.
 That means a feeling of love that does not need help from another human being.
 It is detached from the material world.
 It is the love of the whole universe!
-It is what people are looking for when gardening gives them a feeling of increased common sense, or they find peace and harmony from their flowers or from their cat.
+It is how people find peace and harmony.
+Some people find it in their cat.
+Some in the flowers.
 This love penetrates the world like the wind goes through a tree - without getting attached to it.